ColinCarver10/AILift/README.md

 - [x] Add another Researchkit survey card
 - [x] Replace current ContactView with Searchable contact view
 - [x] Change the ProfileView to use a Form view
-- [x] Add at least two OCKCarePlan's and tie them to their respective OCKTask's and OCContact's NEED TO DO THIS
+- [x] Add at least two OCKCarePlan's and tie them to their respective OCKTask's and OCContact's
 - [x] Add a new tab called "Insights" to MainTabView
-- [x] Use at least 2 custom cards ONLY HAVE DONE 1
+- [x] Use at least 2 custom cards
 - [x] Replace the current TipView with a class with CustomFeaturedContentView that subclasses OCKFeaturedContentView.

 ## Wishlist features